Oxsomi/core3/docs/graphics_spec.md

 Since Vulkan is more fragmented, the features are more split up.
 However in DirectX, the features supported by default are the following:

-- EGraphicsFeatures_SubgroupArithmetic, EGraphicsFeatures_SubgroupShuffle, EGraphicsFeatures_GeometryShader, EGraphicsFeatures_MultiDrawIndirectCount, EGraphicsFeatures_SupportsLUID, EGraphicsFeatures_LogicOp, EGraphicsFeatures_DualSrcBlend and EGraphicsFeatures_Wireframe, EGraphicsFeatures_Multiview, EGraphicsFeatures_DebugMarkers are enabled by default.
+- EGraphicsFeatures_SubgroupOperations, EGraphicsFeatures_SubgroupArithmetic, EGraphicsFeatures_SubgroupShuffle, EGraphicsFeatures_GeometryShader, EGraphicsFeatures_MultiDrawIndirectCount, EGraphicsFeatures_SupportsLUID, EGraphicsFeatures_LogicOp, EGraphicsFeatures_DualSrcBlend and EGraphicsFeatures_Wireframe, EGraphicsFeatures_Multiview, EGraphicsFeatures_DebugMarkers are enabled by default.
 - EGraphicsFeatures_Raytracing, EGraphicsFeatures_RayPipeline, EGraphicsFeatures_RayQuery, EGraphicsFeatures_MeshShaders, EGraphicsFeatures_VariableRateShading are a part of Direct3D12 Ultimate (Turing, RDNA2, Arc and up).
 - If EGraphicsFeatures_Raytracing is enabled, so is EGraphicsFeatures_RayPipeline.
 The other RT extensions are optional.
 - EGraphicsFeatures_DirectRendering is most often available, only not on QCOM chips.